Author50CO/im_doing_perfumary_dude_isnt_that_crazy/README.md

 Current Possible Dilution -> yeah
 Force Concentrated Materials -> if your stuff is too diluted, this will show how many materials were force concentrated up to the Maximum dilution value
 Net weight -> this should be same with target weight if not you found a bug congratulations you are smarter than chatterino gpt

+Tesseract isnt uploaded on github cus gpt told me not to